AriFordsham/GHCWiki/debugging/installing-packages-inplace.md

 Points to note:

-- This will install the package in your home directory (e.g. somewhere under `~/.cabal/lib` on a Unix system) , so you'll probably want to remove it by hand when you've finished.
+- This will install the package in your home directory (e.g. somewhere under `~/.cabal/lib` on a Unix system), and it will register the package in your private package database, so you'll probably want to remove and unregister it by hand when you've finished.

-- The `--global` says to register the package in the global database, which for the inplace compiler is something like `$(TOP)/inplace/lib/package.conf.d/`.
-The default is `--local` which registers the package in a (compiler-version-specific) directory in your home directly.
-The danger is that you you have many builds, the "compiler-version-specific" part might not be enough to keep all your builds separate.

-Plan A can fail, because sometimes Cabal changes, so you might get a message like
+Plan A can fail, because sometimes GHC changes require corresponding Cabal changes (this happened in GHC 6.12), so you might get a message like

 ```wiki
 cabal: failed to parse output of 'ghc-pkg dump'